rsmith52/Parallax-Engine/README.md

 ### Tile object coding
 * Slide on ice
-* Tiles that you can't jump in (marsh, deep sand, etc.) - includes water and underwater - jump button should probably be used to dive/rise in water?
+* Tiles that you can't jump in (marsh, deep sand, etc.)
 * Underwater tiles could have color tint in palette view - or some indicator of being underwater tiles
 * Same thing for shore tiles
 * Animate still water edges